jhudsl/tidyversecourse/docs/04-dataviz.md

 ### How can you emphasize your point in your chart?

-We talked about it in the last lesson, but an incredibly important decision is that, choosing an appropriate chart for the type of data you have is very important.
-In the next section of this lesson, we'll discuss what type of data are appropriate for each type of plot in R; however, for now, we'll just focus on the iPhone data example.
+We talked about it in the last lesson, but an incredibly important decision is choosing an appropriate chart for the type of data you have.
+In the next section of this lesson, we'll discuss what type of data are appropriate for each type of plot in R; however, for now, we'll just focus on an iPhone data example.
 With this example, we'll discuss that you can emphasize your point by:

 * Adding data
 * Highlighting data with color